 For those after other entertainment, stunning

-(?) observations on the fun world of costuming can sometimes be found on our Facebooks (links below) and we are working on
+(?) observations on the fun world of costuming can sometimes be found on our Facebooks (links below) and we also have regular

 (plus a refundable security deposit